barbinbrad/bible/README.md

 :mechanical_arm: Performance
 ------
 Performance evaluation metrics are defined by [Google's Lighthouse tool](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fminimalbible.com%2Fread%2FGenesis%2B1%2F).
-According to these metrics, the "perfect" website scores perfectly across all categories.
+According to these metrics, the "perfect" website scores 90+ across all categories.

 To optimize performance, the following strategy was used: